 - Excessive wear on teeth

 When you visit our experienced expert surgeons for an exam, we will consult with you, take x-rays, and perform a complete examination.
 We will show you three-dimensional models on our cutting-edge computer programs to help you understand the surgical process.
 Drs.
-Omlie, Haas, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, Spanel and Aslam-Pervez are dedicated to your comfort and surgical success.
+Omlie, Haas, Tidstrom, Stich, Kurtzman, Pearson, Sundick, Neuner, McMahon, Spanel, Aslam-Pervez and Omlie are dedicated to your comfort and surgical success.

 Making a Plan